Does Renters Insurance Cover Dog Bites in Washington?

 If a dog owner in Washington can be held liable for your injuries from a dog attack, you may be eligible for several economic and noneconomic damages from his or her renters insurance.
 These include past and future medical care, lost wages, pain and suffering, emotional trauma, and legal fees.
 Obtaining a fair and full settlement value, however, can be difficult.
 The pet owner’s rental insurance company may try to save money by devaluing your claim or denying liability.

-In this case, contact a Vancouver car accident attorney for assistance with the claims process.
+In this case, contact a Vancouver personal injury attorney for assistance with the claims process.
 An attorney can negotiate with a renters insurance company or take your case to trial, if necessary, to pursue the damages that you deserve.
 Your lawyer can help you further understand how renters insurance might cover a dog bite injury in Washington.